abgox/abgo_bucket/README.md

     -   **`Tag`**
         -   `run` : Run the app once after installing.
         -   `UWP` : A `UWP` app.
 The app's program files are not within `Scoop`. `Scoop` only manages the persistence of data and operations for installing, updating, and uninstalling.
-        -   `confirm` : The app has a command line interactive confirmation when uninstalling.
+        -   `confirm` : The app has a command line(or uninstaller) interactive confirmation when uninstalling.
         -   `noAutoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.
         -   `invalid` : Invalid app placed in the deprecated folder.
 It may be removed from the list in the future.
     -   **`Note`**: Some other information.